 All the vocals on STN MTN/Kauai are so precisely delivered, expertly written, and right from the bottom of Gambino’s heart.
 It shows us the two very different sides of Childish that we have seen before, just never together like this.
-I really love how Childish divided the different vibes into two mixtapes to really emphasize to his listeners just how different his two sides can be.
+I really love how Childish divided the different vibes into two mixtapes.
+It really emphasize to his listeners just how different his two sides can be.

 The Overall Vibes

-The overall vibe of STN MTN/Kauai is (simply put) special.
+Childish creates a vibe which is, simply put, special.
 It’s a special project for Childish because he opens up his past, and future to his fans.
-It’s a special project for the fans because we get two sides of Childish, and nineteen incredibly perfect songs that tell the story of Gambino.
+It’s a special project for the fans because we get two sides of Childish.
+On top of that, nineteen incredibly perfect songs that tell the story of Gambino.